Clement-Jean/vscode-hacker-typer/README.md

 3. Pick your previously saved macro.
 4. Rename the json file and pick where you want to save it.

+### Import a macro

+1. Open a file or a new VSCode window.
+2. Execute `HackerTyper: Import Macro` command from the command palette.
+3. Pick your previously exported json file.

 ### Stop points

 While in recording mode, execute `HackerTyper: Insert Soft Stop Point` command from the command palette.